ucsd-ivl/BarSim/Documentations/BasicSetupImplementationSummary.md

 This class is responsible for performing all eye gaze/blink tracking throughout the various scenes in the experiment.
 It is capable of tracking where the user is looking (whether that be at an object or somewhere in the skybox), for how long, as well as keeping track of when the user blinks.
-It has an "EyeTrackingLogger" helper class that will deal with saving the data at the end of each scene.
+It has an `EyeTrackingLogger` helper class that will deal with saving the data at the end of each scene.

 ### Tracking objects within the scene